monero-project/monero-site/get-started/using/index.md

                         </div>
                     </div>
                     <div class="row start-xs">
-                        <p>There is a large, supportive community that will assist if you experience any difficulty.
+                        <p>There is a large and supportive community that will assist if you experience any difficulty.
 See our <a href="/community/hangouts/">Hangouts page</a> for more information.</p>
                     </div>
                 </div>
             </div>